C-Stew/SkyrimSE-Modlist/index.md

 - 16GB DDR4-2933MHz

 **Storage Requirements:**
-- 10.3GB for Archives + 15.1GB for Mod Files + Skyrim SE (Approx. 13GB Base, 27.7GB after Mods)
+- 11.8GB for Archives + 16.2GB for Mod Files + Skyrim SE (Approx. 13GB Base, 29.3GB after Mods)
-  - Total Space Requirements comes out to be **53.1GB for Skyrim SE and all mod files**.
-While this is a hefty number, it's fairly standard for mod lists that replace the majority of the game's textures and sounds. *Note: These numbers are subject to change as the list is further developed.*
+  - Total Space Requirements comes out to be **57.3GB for Skyrim SE and all mod files**.
+While this is a hefty number, it's fairly standard for mod lists that replace the majority of the game's textures and sounds.

 **According to ESO & UI’s [SKYRIM SE MOD LISTS](https://eso-ui.com/skyrim-se/) page*